 Companion planting involves grouping plants together so that they can help each other to grow better.
 Growing certain plants together will also help deter insect pests ruining your carefully tended plants before you get the chance to enjoy them.

 Companion planting also works in a physical way.
 Spatial interaction of plants occurs in most gardens naturally.
-For example, tall-growing, sun-loving plants may share space with lower-growing, shade-tolerant species, resulting in high usage of the land.
+For example, tall-growing, sun-loving plants may share space with lower-growing, shade tolerant plants.

 COMMON COMPANION PLANTS:

 - Nasturtium attracts caterpillars, aphids and whitefly, so planting it alongside or around vegetables such as lettuces, cabbages, beans and tomatoes will protect them.
 The adults will lay the eggs on the nasturtium leaves instead.
 The nasturtium can be pulled while the eggs are at a junior stage to rid the garden of this cycle.

 - Plant marigolds close to crops that suffer from aphids and greenfly.
 Marigolds emit a scent that repels aphids and attracts hoverflies, which are a predator of aphids.

 - Foxgloves have a growth-stimulating effect on all the plants near it.
 It is also said to protect the garden from disease and strengthen tender plants.

 - Certain flowers are grown near edible crops in order to attract insects for pollination.
 Capsicums and eggplants, which have smaller flowers, benefit from having flowers nearby to ensure they get pollinated.
 Bee friendly plants include: calendula, marigolds, sunflowers, poppies, clover, nasturtiums, Queen Anne’s Lace, echinacea, borage and purple tansy.

 - Borage is a great companion for your strawberries.